Origanum vulgare L. Cuttings Rhizogenesis in Microclonal Reproduction in Vitro

 References

-Skoufogianni E, Solomou A, Danalatos N. Ecology, cultivation and utilization of the aromatic greek oregano (Origanum vulgare L.): A review.
-Not Bot Horti Agrobo.
+Skoufogianni E, Solomou AD, Danalatos NG.
+Ecology, Cultivation and Utilization of the Aromatic Greek Oregano (Origanum vulgare L.): A Review.
+Notulae Botanicae Horti Agrobotanici Cluj-Napoca.
 2019;47(3):545-52.
 DOI: 10.15835/nbha47311296

-Spyridopoulou K, Fitsiou E, Bouloukosta E, Tiptiri-Kourpeti A, Vamvakias M, Oreopoulou A, et al. Extraction, chemical composition, and anticancer potential of Origanum onites L. essential oil.
+Spyridopoulou K, Fitsiou E, Bouloukosta E, Tiptiri-Kourpeti A, Vamvakias M, Oreopoulou A, et al. Extraction, Chemical Composition, and Anticancer Potential of Origanum onites L. Essential Oil.
 Molecules.
 2019;24(14):2612.
 DOI: 10.3390/molecules24142612

-Ramadan M, Elbanna K. The oil of oregano (Origanum vulgare).
+Ramadan MF, Elbanna K. The oil of oregano (Origanum vulgare).
 INFORM International News on Fats, Oils, and Related Materials.
 2017;28(3):18-20.
 DOI: 10.21748/inform.03.2017.18

 Kosakowska O, Czupa W. Morphological and chemical variability of common oregano (Origanum vulgare L. subsp. vulgare) occurring in eastern Poland.
 Herba Polonica.
 2018;64(1):11-21.
 DOI: 10.2478/hepo-2018-0001